 What is Nickel Silver?
 Conclusion

-Nickel silver is used as a cheap silver substitute in jewelry, flatware, and musical instruments.
-Nickel silver is non-magnetic but highly allergenic due to its nickel content, making it unsuitable for most commercial jewelry.
+Nickel silver is used as a cheap silver substitute for items like jewelry and flatware.
+This alloy is non-magnetic, highly allergenic due to its nickel content, has no precious metal value, and is usually marked “EPNS” when electroplated.

 References: